United States Department of Agriculture (USDA)

 Location

-The USDA is headquartered in Washington, D.C., but its influence and operations extend across the entire United States through numerous regional and local offices.
-This vast network ensures effective implementation of its policies and supports a diverse array of agricultural stakeholders nationwide.
+The USDA is headquartered in Washington, D.C., but operates through a vast network of regional and local offices across the United States, ensuring effective policy implementation and support for a diverse array of agricultural stakeholders nationwide.

 Financial Indicators